askdba/data-archival-lab/README.md

 1- Connect to MySQL Instance and upload your data

+2- Connect to ClickHouse Instance and Create the same table that you will archive from MySQL on ClickHouse

-2- Connect to Debezium Instance and edit debezium-mysql.properties file with the following parameters
+3- Connect to Debezium Instance and edit debezium-mysql.properties file with the following parameters
 <pre id="example"><code class="language-lang"  style="color: #333; background: #f8f8f8;">
 sudo su - kafka